spotify/scio/README.md

 - `scio-bigtable`: Add-on for Bigtable
 - `scio-extra`: Extra utilities for working with collections, Breeze, etc.
 - `scio-hdfs`: Add-on for HDFS

-To access HDFS from a Scio job, Hadoop configuration files (`core-site.xml`, `hdfs-site.xml`, etc.) must be present in `src/main/resources` and `--network` should be set to one that has access to the Hadoop cluster.

 # License